-The group owns a portfolio of residential and commercial investment properties.
-The total value of the portfolio at 31 December 2019 was €730.2 million (2018: €645.7 million), including properties designated as held for sale.
+The Group owns a Portfolio of residential and commercial investment properties.
+The total value of the Portfolio at 31 December 2019 was €730.2 million (2018: €645.7 million), including properties designated as held for sale.
 These properties are all in Germany and predominately in Berlin.

 The accounting policy in respect of investment properties is to hold them at fair value in the financial statements, and to recognise the movement in the value in the accounting period in the Income Statement.
-The group has appointed an independent valuation expert in determining the fair value of the investment properties at 31 December 2019.
+The Group has appointed an independent valuation expert in determining the fair value of the investment properties at 31 December 2019.

-The valuation of investment properties involves the use of assumptions and judgements and the group's approach to the risks associated with valuation of investment properties is detailed in the Audit Committee report on pages 57 to 61; the significant accounting judgements and estimates on page 84; significant accounting policies on page 79 to 83 and notes 17 and 18 to the Financial Statements on pages 88 to 90.
+The valuation of investment properties involves the use of assumptions and judgements and the Group's approach to the risks associated with valuation of investment properties is detailed in the Audit Committee report on pages 47 to 48; the significant accounting judgements and estimates on page 70; significant accounting policies on pages 64 to 65 and notes 17 and 18 to the Financial Statements on pages 74 to 77.